merely-useful/py-rse/index.md

-Our Zipf's Law analysis represents a typical data science project in that we've written some code (in the form of a series of Python scripts) that leverages other pre-existing software packages (matplotlib, numpy, etc) in order to produce the key results of a report (the word distribution plots).
+Our Zipf's Law analysis represents a typical data science project in that we've written some code (in the form of a series of Python scripts) that leverages other pre-existing software packages (matplotlib, numpy, etc) in order to produce the key results of a report (the word distribution plots).\index{publishing!software}
 Documenting the details of a computational workflow like this in an open, transparent and reproducible manner typically requires that three key items are archived: